What Is Diverticulitis?

 Low-Fiber Meals for Diverticulitis

-• Eggs, Poultry, and Fish: High in protein and easy to digest.
+• Eggs, Poultry, and Fish: These are high in protein, low in fiber, and easy to digest, making them ideal protein sources for healing.

-• Refined White Bread: Low in fiber and easy to pass through the digestive system.
+• Refined White Bread and Crackers: Low in fiber and easy to digest, these foods allow the digestive system to work with less strain.

 Foods to Avoid with Diverticulitis